FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/35_contract/contract_name_service.md

 ## SUMMARY

-FISCO BCOS simplifies the way business parties invoke contracts through CNS, and facilitates business parties to manage and upgrade contracts.。At the same time, CNS focuses on implementing address mapping functions。The address type mapped by CNS can be mapped to an account address in addition to a contract address.。When CNS maps the account address, the contract abi content is empty。
+FISCO BCOS simplifies the way business parties invoke contracts through CNS, and facilitates business parties to manage and upgrade contracts。At the same time, CNS focuses on implementing address mapping functions。The address type mapped by CNS can be mapped to an account address in addition to a contract address。When CNS maps the account address, the contract abi content is empty。